Joker eye color. The Dark Knight

 The Joker appears in LEGO Batman 2: DC Super Heroes.

-The Joker appears in the Batman game. released for the Sega Mega Drive
+The Joker appears in the game "Batman". released for Sega Mega Drive

 The Joker appears in the game "Infinite Crisis".